Xilinx/kria-bist/docs/src/run.md

 This document shows how to set up the board and run the Built-In Self Test (BIST) application.

-This guide and its prebuilts are targeted for Ubuntu 24.04 and Xilinx 2024.1 toolchain.
+This guide and its prebuilts are targeted for Ubuntu 24.04 and AMD 2024.1 toolchain.

 ## Revision History

-### Version - v2.0
+### Version - v1.2

-Refreshed app for Ubuntu 24.04 compatibility with updates across documentation and known issues.
+Refreshed app for Ubuntu 24.04 compatibility with updates across test files and documentation.

 #### Change Log

+Test Updates:

+  * Ethernet: Refined interface detection logic to ensure correct enumeration of interfaces.
+  * CAN: Updated python-can usage to align with the latest API and remove deprecated parameters.
+  * Display & PWM: Standardized timeout handling by replacing inputimeout with timeout_handler.
+  * GPIO: Addressed a corner case in 1wire_brake_ctrl to ensure correct test passes.
+  * TTY: Adjusted pymodbus imports and parameters for compatibility with Ubuntu 24.04.
+  * Common: Introduced timeout_handler.py for consistent user input timeout management across tests.

-* Documentation:
+Documentation:

-  * Added instructions for 24.04.
+  * Updated for compatibility with Ubuntu 24.04.

-* Known Issues:

   * Added a known issue related to Ethernet Test.

 ### Version - v1.1

-Added additinal suppport for KD240 starter kit on Ubuntu 22.04.
+Added additional support for KD240 starter kit on Ubuntu 22.04.

 ### Version - v1.0